 The Marionettes will eventually get to each of their pre-determined destinations.
 All roads do lead to ‘Rome’.
 But they will probably take the longest route with the most obstacles.
 And they will have as little fun as possible getting there.
 If you suspect that you may be a Marionette, you need to know that your future is not entirely pre-determined.
 There is also no such thing as ‘fate’ or ‘bad luck’.
 There is only destiny and free will.
 Destiny is the cards we are dealt in this lifetime.
 Free will is how we play them.
 Any successful card player will tell you that the secret to success lies in a combination of opportunity and strategy.

 They will also tell you that it is possible to win the jackpot with a weak hand, or lose millions with a royal flush.
 It is all about the attitude, the faith, the patience, the confidence, the self-control, the focus and, most of all, the timing.
 Yes, most of the major events in our lives are predestined.
 You can identify them easily, because they are the events and circumstances that are truly beyond your control.
 These are the signposts and pit stops we have planned for ourselves, like an elaborate obstacle course, before we entered into this lifetime.
 Pre-determined events and outcomes serve as the highlights and low-points for our roller-coaster ride through life.
 They are destined to happen to us, one way or the other.
 But how good or bad the actual experiences are, how much time they require and what route we take to get to each of them, all depends on what we think, feel, decide, choose and ultimately do.
 When life gives you lemons, you don’t make lemonade.
-You use the seeds to plant a whole orchard and build a new lemonade brand… an entire franchise.
-And once you have had enough fun being the CEO of your lemonade empire, you sell your stock, buy a flying carpet and travel to Atlantis or The Pleiades on holiday.
-Along the way you could visit each of the Seven Wonders of the World and maybe meet your Knight in Shining Armor, before you ride off into the sunset.
-Or you could just stay on the destiny bus and drink lemonade someone else has made...from a can. © 2010 Anthon St. Maarten
+You use the seeds to plant a whole orchard and build a new lemonade brand - an entire franchise!
+And once you have had enough fun being the CEO of your lemonade empire, you sell your stock, buy a flying carpet and travel to Atlantis or The Pleiades.
+Along the way you could visit each of the Seven Wonders of the World, and maybe meet The One with whom you always wished to ride off into the sunset.
+Or you could just stay on the Destiny Bus, and drink lemonade someone else has made...from a can. © 2010 Anthon St. Maarten

 ABOUT THE AUTHOR